Godspell: 1971: La MaMa and off-Broadway

-1971: Melbourne, Australia
+1971: Australia

 The first production after the off-Broadway show opened at the Playbox Theatre in Melbourne, Australia on November 15, 1971.
 The cast included Colleen Hewett, Collette Mann, Christopher Pate, and George Spartels.
 The producers, Aztec Services and Williamson Edgley Theatres, opened a second production in Sydney on April 10, 1972.
 Peta Toppano, John Waters, and Marty Rhone were in the Sydney production.
 Melbourne played 504 performances and Sydney played 507 before the two companies went on tour, performing another 700 shows.

-1971: London, England
+1971: London

 Godspell opened at The Roundhouse theatre in Chalk Farm, London on November 17, 1971.
 This London production featured Jacquie-Ann Carr, Julie Covington, David Essex, Neil Fitzwiliam, Jeremy Irons, Verity-Anne Meldrum, Deryk Parkin, Tom Saffery, Gay Soper, and Marti Webb.
 After a successful run at the Roundhouse Theatre, the production transferred to the Wyndham's Theatre, also in London, on January 26, 1972. with Barry Stokes.